LukePappa/myOS/Ourism.md

-The truth itself rests within the present moment.
+Theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.
+It may instead be found within the present moment.